Aditya-run/PeerDrop/DEPLOYMENT.md

-# PeerLink Deployment Guide
+# PeerDrop Deployment Guide

-This guide outlines several easy deployment options for the PeerLink application, covering both the Java backend and Next.js frontend.
+This guide outlines several easy deployment options for the PeerDrop application, covering both the Java backend and Next.js frontend.

 ## Deployment Options